BBC Radio 5 (former): Programming

 The station was on air daily from 6.00 am until just after midnight although initially, apart from sports coverage, original programming was restricted to key times of the day – breakfast, mid-mornings and on weekdays drive and evening programmes for young people.
-The rest of the day was filled with simulcasts of other BBC stations and with programmes from the World Service which were broadcast for several hours each day.
-World Service programmes were aired at 6.00am, 11.00pm and for two hours on weekday afternoons, Radio 3 was broadcast on weekday lunchtimes, and Radio 4 on Saturday evenings, and on Sunday lunchtime and teatime.
-Radio 1 and Radio 2 were also simulcast on Sundays – Radio 2 in the afternoon when there was no sports coverage and Radio 1 during the early evening as a replacement for Open University programmes.
+The rest of the day was filled with simulcasts of other BBC stations and with programmes from the BBC World Service, which were broadcast for several hours each day.
+World Service programmes were aired at 6.00 am, 11.00 pm and for two hours on weekday afternoons, BBC Radio 3 was broadcast on weekday lunchtimes, with BBC Radio 4 simulcast on Saturday evenings, and on Sunday lunchtime and teatime.
+BBC Radio 1 and BBC Radio 2 were also simulcast on Sundays – Radio 2 in the afternoon when there was no sports coverage and Radio 1 during the early evening during the Open University's 1990/91 winter break.

 From spring 1991, the station started to expand its original programming and this replaced the rebroadcasting of programmes from other BBC networks.
-The first to be discontinued, at the end of March 1991, was the 11.00pm World Service block, followed in autumn by the simulcasts of other BBC stations, and May 1992 saw the removal of the weekday afternoon block of World Service programmes.
-This meant that the station was now producing its own programming every day from 6.30am until just after midnight.
-The 6.00am World Service news bulletin simulcast remained throughout the station's time on air.
+The first to be discontinued, at the end of March 1991, was the 11.00 pm World Service block, followed in autumn by the simulcasts of other BBC stations, and May 1992 saw the removal of the weekday afternoon block of World Service programmes.
+This meant that, from this point, the station was now producing its own programming every day from 6.30 am until just after midnight.
+The 6.00 am World Service news bulletin simulcast remained throughout the station's time on air.

 The new network allowed the BBC to significantly enhance its sports coverage, especially in its later years.
 For example, during the 1992 Barcelona Olympics, the network devoted its entire output to the event and during the summer months, sports coverage was broadcast all afternoon every day of the week.